-3. THE DESIGNATED SENIOR PERSON N.B.
-Keeping Children Safe in Education, DfE 20120 refers to this role as Designated Safeguarding Lead - DSL
+3. THE SENIOR DESIGNATED SAFEGUARDING LEAD (referred to in 'Keeping Children Safe in Education (DfE, 2020) as Designated Safeguarding Lead')

-Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead.
+The Governing body ensures that an appropriate senior member of staff, from the Senior Leadership Team, is appointed to the role of Senior Designated Safeguarding Lead.

-During term time the designated safeguarding lead and or a deputy will always be available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns and individual arrangement for out of hours/out of term activities will be:
+During term time the senior designated safeguarding lead (SDSL) and or a designated safeguarding lead (DSL) will always be available (during school hours) for staff in the school to discuss any safeguarding concerns and individual arrangements for out of hours/out of term activities will be: